Devices

 RuntimeError – The device is not a CUDA device.

-A boolean indicating whether or not the device has a stream associated with it.
+A boolean indicating whether the device has a stream associated with it.

 The total amount of device memory available in bytes.